Workplace sexual harassment is a form of employment discrimination in Nevada. There are typically two kinds of workplace sexual harassment:

 If the case proceeds to trial, the court may also order the employer to pay punitive damages, which can be larger than compensatory damages.

-Many sexual harassment victims can achieve a favorable resolution to their case without litigation by going through their employer’s human resources department or participating in mediation.
-Victims who wish to see their harassers criminally charged can also file a police report with their local law enforcement agency.
+You can probably achieve a favorable resolution in your case without litigation by going through your employer’s human resources department or participating in mediation.
+If you wish to see your harasser criminally charged, you can also file a police report with your local law enforcement agency.

 In this article, our Las Vegas Nevada labor law attorneys discuss:

-- 1. What is the definition of workplace sexual harassment in Nevada?
+- 1. What is workplace sexual harassment in Nevada?

 - 2. What is the process for filing a lawsuit or claim?